 Some Eagles fans may recall the 1943 squad that was temporarily called the Steagles.
 Philadelphia and Pittsburgh fielded a combined team due to player shortages as a result of World War II.

 Unfortunately, there are not too many league championships to highlight over these past 87 years.
 But there is a passionate nationwide fanbase, and a good bunch of them reside in New Jersey.
-Many of them are likely talking about how Philly will defend its NFC East title in 2020 or make a run at the NFC championship.
+Many of them are likely talking about how Philly can rally from its last place finish in the NFC East in 2020, or if they have what it takes to make a run at the NFC championship.

 So let this be your guide to everything Philadelphia Eagles (minus the YouTube videos of “E-A-G-L-E-S!” chants).

 Fans seeking the best odds for the next Eagles’ game can look right here.
 These are the best available betting lines, thanks to our NFL odds feed direct from NJ online sportsbooks.
 The lines are comparable to what bettors will find at Las Vegas sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and start making your bets.